 What Are the Energy Benefits of Window Replacement?

-Windows are thermal holes.
 On average, a house may lose around 30% of its heating energy through its windows.
-Often times, the heat that is circulating through a home is lost by poor insulation and older, degraded windows and doors.
-Modern replacement windows are insulated and have specific energy ratings so the homeowner knows just how much insulation to expect out of their investment.
-The energy ratings take into account the window frame, panes of glass, and their ability to resist air leakage and prevent heat loss.
-When you buy energy efficient replacement windows, you immediately save money because the energy savings alone make your home more valuable.
+Often, the heat that is circulating through a home can be lost through poor insulation and older, degraded windows and doors.
+Modern replacement windows are insulated and have specific energy ratings, so the homeowner knows just how much insulation to expect out of their investment.
+The energy-star ratings take into account the window frame, panes of glass, and their ability to resist air leakage and prevent heat loss.
+When you buy energy-efficient replacement windows, you immediately save money because the energy savings alone make your home more valuable.

-I also decided to ask around the office to get the opinions of who I would call "window experts".
+I decided to ask around the office to get the opinions of who I would call "window experts."
 Here is what our window experts say about the value of replacement windows.

-- Say you spend $4,000 on heating and cooling costs every year.
-If you replace your windows with more energy efficient window, you will likely save about 20% on your heating and cooling bill.
+Say you spend $4,000 on heating and cooling costs every year.
+If you replace your windows with more energy-efficient window, you will likely save about 20% on your heating and cooling bill.
 That is $800 back in your pocket.
-Essentially, that is like saying that you will have bought back your windows in 5 years by replacing your windows.
+Mostly, that is like saying that you will have repurchased your windows in 5 years by replacing your windows.

-- If your home has out dated windows, it is likely someone will want a discounted price for the home in order to put new windows in.
-It is a better idea to buy replacement windows before you sell your home so a potential buyer doesn't bid ridiculously low.
-For example, say your bathroom window needs to be replaced and a potential buyer notices that.
-He or she may make an offer for $10,000 less than the asking price when really, that window may only cost you $1,500.
+If your home has old windows, someone will want a discounted price for the cost of replacement windows.
+It is a better idea to buy replacement windows before you sell your home, so a potential buyer doesn't bid ridiculously low.
+For example, say your bathroom window needs to be replaced, and a potential buyer notices that.
+He or she may make an offer for $10,000 less than the asking price when actually, that window may only cost you $1,500.
 Plus, if you have recently replaced the windows in your home, it is much more appealing to a potential buyer.